calmjs/calmjs/README.rst

 and merged in the same manner as dependencies conflicts declared in ``package_json``.

-Please do note that complete paths must be declared (note that the ``.js`` filename suffix is included in the example); directories can also be declared.
+Please do note that complete path names must be declared (note that the ``.js`` filename suffix is included in the example); directories can also be declared.
 However, as these declarations are done from within Python, explicit, full paths are required thus it is up to downstream